BNetTargetDummy/site/pages/03.api/resources/game-data/wow/mythic-keystone-leaderboard/retrieve-mytic-leaderboard/resource_item.md

             name: connectedrealmid
             description: 'The `id` of the connected realm.'
         -
+            name: dungeonid
-            name: 'The `id` of the dungeon'
+            description: 'The `id` of the dungeon'
         -
+            name: periodid
-            name: 'The `unique identifier` for the leaderboard period.'
+            description: 'The `unique identifier` for the leaderboard period.'
 query:
     items:
         -